 Sam Global Pte.
-Ltd. (the "Company") is incorporated and domiciled in Singapore with its registered office and the principal place of business is located at 30 Cecil Street #19-08 Prudential Tower, Singapore 049712.
+Ltd. (the "Company") is incorporated and domiciled in Singapore with its registered office and principal place of business at 30 Cecil Street #19-08 Prudential Tower, Singapore 049712.

-The principal activities of the Company are those of an investment holding company.
+The principal activities of the Company are those of service activities dealing in automotive components & other industry parts and other holding company.